Reference

 UNECE R155/R156: self-aligned.
 Formal assessment per programme.
 The OEM documents its application layer only.

-Compliance → For CEO and board →
+Compliance → For compliance posture →

 SBOM (CycloneDX)